peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 to the confirmation claim assigned by the issuer and contained within the Digital Credential.

+Below a non-normative example representing a Status Assertion Request array with a single JWT in it.

 ~~~
 POST /status HTTP/1.1
 Host: issuer.example.org